Shark Tale: Voice cast

+Additionally, animator David Soren makes cameos as Horace, a shrimp and former enemy of Don Lino's, who escapes being eaten at a shark family meal courtesy of Lenny; a worm on a fishing hook whom Lenny also helps escape; and a starfish.

 Production

-The film was officially announced and began production in April 2002, under the title of Sharkslayer, with Vicky Jenson (Shrek) and Eric "Bibo" Bergeron (The Road to El Dorado) serving as the two directors before Rob Letterman, who also co-wrote the screenplay, joined in as the third and final director.
-By September 2003, it had been retitled Shark Tale, to make the title sound less violent and more family friendly.
-Bill Damaschke, the producer of the film, explained the change of the title: "We set out to make a movie a little more noir, perhaps a little darker than where we've landed."
-Shark Tale is the first all computer-animated film produced at DreamWorks Animation's Glendale facility, which previously animated the studio's four hand-drawn animated movies, The Prince of Egypt, The Road to El Dorado, Spirit: Stallion of the Cimarron, and Sinbad: Legend of the Seven Seas, as well as the first computer-animated film to not be produced by Pacific Data Images.
+The film was officially announced and began production in 2002, under the title of Sharkslayer, with Vicky Jenson and Bibo Bergeron directing from a screenplay by Michael J. Wilson, as well as Mark Swift and Damian Shannon, who conceived the film's story.
+By September 2003, the film had been retitled Shark Tale, to make it sound less violent and more family-friendly.
+Bill Damaschke, the producer of the film, explained the title change: "In the beginning, we set out to make a movie a little more noir, perhaps a little darker than where we've landed."
+Shark Tale is the first all computer-animated film produced at DreamWorks Animation's Glendale facility, which previously animated the studio's hand-drawn animated movies, as well as their first computer-animated film to not be produced by Pacific Data Images.

-James Gandolfini was initially set to voice the kingpin shark, named Don Lino, but he had to drop out, with Robert De Niro taking over the role.
+James Gandolfini was initially set to voice the kingpin shark Don Lino.
+When he later dropped out, Robert De Niro took over the role.

-The film was produced concurrently with Finding Nemo, another animated film set underwater, which was released a year and a half before Shark Tale.
+The film was produced concurrently with Finding Nemo, another animated film set underwater, which was released a year and a half earlier.
 DreamWorks Animation's CEO, Jeffrey Katzenberg, defended the film, saying that "any similarities are mere coincidence.
 We've been open with the Pixar people, so we don't step on each other's toes."

 Marketing

-The film had promotional support from Burger King, Kellogg’s, General Mills, Coca-Cola and Hewlett-Packard.
+Burger King featured ten different Shark Tale action figures within its kids meals.
+Over 100 million The Coca-Cola Company products displayed Shark Tale on their packaging.
+Specially-marked pouches of Minute Maid and Hi-C offered consumers a free movie voucher with three proofs of purchase, or directed them to free limited-time Shark Tale downloads at howdoyouhangout.com.
+Shark Tale was featured on over 40 million packages of General Mills products, while specially-marked cereal packages came with one of five Shark Tale mini video games inside.
+Great Clips sponsored a national sweepstakes awarding a trip to Shark Tale's world premiere and other prizes, and promoted Shark Tale on Kasey Kahne's NASCAR race car.
+Hewlett-Packard, whose computers were used to create the film, sponsored online Shark Tale games and activities.
+Krispy Kreme carried Shark Tale-themed doughnuts.